Guidance

 Team meeting Moderation Conflict

-If you realize that the team is not open to you, that the team does not have the trust in you that it needs at this point, then you cannot avoid using a moderator.
+If you realize that the team is not open to you, that the team does not have the trust in you that it needs at this point, then you cannot avoid appointing a moderator.
 This person brings the necessary neutrality and may be able to create a setting with more confidentiality.

 If a team is unable to open up, this may be due to the manager, but it may also be due to the team, for example if the team members are still very young and inexperienced.